 ProEquities is a Birmingham, Alabama-based broker-dealer and is licensed to operate in 53 U.S. states and territories.
-In this article our dedicated investor protection lawyers highlight notable complaints that have been filed against Proequities (CRD#: 15708).
+In this article our dedicated investment loss lawyers highlight notable complaints that have been filed against Proequities (CRD#: 15708).

 Proequities: Customer Disputes and Regulatory Actions